arcxteam/glacier-node/README.md

 # A Complete Guide - Run Glacier Network Node, Building The Data-Centric Blockchain to Supercharge AI at Scale

+FAQS
+Participants will receive the $GLS token airdrop in proportion to their **points** and promised **1:1 $GLS** rewards after TGE.
+For more specific details, please refer to the Glacier Points System Guidance and the future announcements.
+Season III: Each task comes with different rewards.
+Usually, the more demanding it is, the more rewarding it will be.
+To earn the whitelist spot and future $GLS tokens, you must deploy the nodes on **Verifier Nodes** Testnet and make sure you have **consistent up time**

 Using Docker
 Hardware Requirements